sushiljangid69/Edupad/README.md

 hey this is Sushil Jangid
-this is the Java Swing and AWT made text editor.
+this is the Java Swing and AWT made text editor.# JavaTextEditor